TrebledJ/trebledj.github.io/content/posts/infosec/cpp-deserialization/2026-06-19-insecure-deserialization-and-confusion-attacks-in-cpp.md

 ## Insecure Deserialization Redux

 When discussing insecure deserialization attacks, we typically think of a number of things: dynamic reflection, gadgets, POP chains, sweet sweet RCE.
+In Java and .NET, insecure deserialization features dynamic reflection, allowing arbitrary class construction and method invocation, leading to RCE.
+In PHP, insecure deserialization involves abusing code written in special `__wakeup` and `construct()` methods, which may lead to RCE.

 But C++ only offers static reflection, and there is no automatic execution of untrusted data.
 Popular deserialization attacks won’t cut it; we need to rethink our approach in the context of a statically-typed, low-level language.
 What is a mechanism to exploit?
 What are our primitives?
 Can we still get that scrumptious RCE?